Vision and development

 If you think your child may not be responding to their environment appropriately, or you notice that your child is not reaching an important developmental milestone, schedule an eye exam to rule out any vision problems.

-If an issue with the development of their visual system is detected, try not to worry—your eye doctor will advise you on the most appropriate treatment plan for your child, to enable them to achieve their essential visual developmental milestones.
+If an issue with the development of their visual system is detected, try not to worry— your eye doctor will advise you on the most appropriate treatment plan for your child, to facilitate the best possible way to help them achieve their visual developmental milestones.